 How much does a business loan cost?

 At Moula, we keep pricing simple.
 We charge a 2% origination fee for direct customers.
 Other than that, you simply pay back what you borrowed (principal), plus interest.
-Our business loan interest rates range from 14.95% to 34.95% APR, and not a cent more in sneaky hidden fees.
-Use our business loan calculator to get an estimate of loan interest and repayments.
+Our business loan interest rates range from 15.99% to 35.99% APR, and not a cent more in sneaky hidden fees.
+Also note, as with most commercial loans, these are fixed-rate loans.
+Use our business loan repayment calculator to get an estimate of loan interest and repayments.

 What are the extra fees?

 There are none.
 Nada.
 Zilch.
 No hidden fees.

 Unlike with some types of loans and credit cards, we don’t charge any hidden fees.
 No direct debit fees, ongoing fees or penalties for early repayment.
 We charge fixed interest rates, not variable interest rates, so you won’t get any unwelcome surprises that can make it difficult to manage your cash flow.

 What business loan fees and charges should I look out for from other lenders?